How To Create A Pitch Deck: Tips For A Good Pitch Deck

 Slide 2 — The problem

 What is the point of using a product?
-A problem.
-If you are not solving a global problem, your business endeavor is going to have a tiresome uphill climb to success.
+To solve a problem.
+If you are not solving a global problem, your business endeavor will have a tiresome uphill climb to success.
 You can devote the second slide to discuss the problem you will be solving, in addition to those who struggle with it (your target audience).
 Pinpoint these areas by reviewing your buyer personas.

 Slide 3 — Your target audience